kevinlekiller/kwin-effect-shaders/README.md

 The list is not case sensitive.

-This is useful if you use the Enabled by Default option.
+This is useful if you use the `Enabled by Default` option.

-You can use the Blacklist at the same time as the Whitelist.
+You can use the `Blacklist` at the same time as the `Whitelist`.

 ## Finding Application Names
 To find an application name to use in the blacklist or whitelist, follow these steps: